minio/docs/source/includes/linux/steps-configure-minio-kes-hashicorp.rst

    a.
 Create the KES Configuration File

-      Create the configuration file using your preferred text editor.
+      Create the :kes-docs:`configuration file <tutorials/configuration/#config-file>` using your preferred text editor.
       The following example uses ``nano``:

       .. code-block:: shell